-Mike will always defend women’s access to contraception and the right to make her own reproductive choices.
-He believes that only a woman, her family, and her doctor should be able to decide what is best for her health.
+Mike will always defend a woman’s right to make her own reproductive choices.
+Only a woman, her family, and her doctor should be able to decide what is best for her health.

-Mike is a vocal advocate for equal pay for equal work and has fought every effort to allow wage discrimination against women.
-He strongly believes that it is unconscionable for women to earn less than men for the same work.
-He cosponsored the Paycheck Fairness Act to guarantee equal pay for equal work and end pay discrimination against women, and the BE HEARD in the Workplace Act, which would help end workplace discrimination and harassment.
+Mike is a vocal advocate for equal pay for equal work and has fought to rectify wage discrimination against women.
+He cosponsored the Paycheck Fairness Act to end pay discrimination against women and the BE HEARD in the Workplace Act to help end workplace discrimination and harassment.

-Mike has been fighting for federal legislation that specifically bans sexual harassment and believes the federal definition of domestic violence must be updated to include stalking and dating violence.
-Among other things, this would help prohibit stalkers and violent dating partners from having access to firearms.
-Mike cosponsored the SAFE Act to protect the economic security of victims of domestic violence, sexual assault, and stalking.
+Mike has been fighting for federal legislation that specifically bans sexual harassment and believes the federal definition of domestic violence must be updated to include stalking and dating violence, which would help prohibit stalkers and violent dating partners from accessing firearms.
+Mike also cosponsored the SAFE Act to protect the economic security of victims of domestic violence, sexual assault, and stalking.

 Finally, Mike will continue to work toward ending military sexual assault, which is one of the priorities of his service in Congress.

 Mike is the grandson of Mexican immigrants on his mother’s side.
 Having not graduated high school themselves, his grandparents sent all five of their daughters to college.
 At age 50, his grandfather, Rosendo Bringas, became an American citizen, and it was among the proudest days of his life.

 Mike wants to preserve the values and aspirations of so many immigrants like his grandparents, who dream of the uniquely American opportunity for self-improvement.
 Mike believes that immigrants should be treated with dignity and respect.